Raaj Kumar: 1965–1979: Rise to stardom and continued success

 The early-1970s saw Kumar appearing in some of his most iconic films.
 His only release of 1970 was Chetan Anand's romantic musical Heer Raanjha opposite Priya Rajvansh.
 It opened to highly positive reviews from critics and emerged a box office hit.
 The soundtrack of Heer Raanjha composed by Madan Mohan was a chartbuster with a Mohammed Rafi solo - "Yeh Duniya, Yeh Mehfil Mere Kaam Ki Nahin" becoming a rage among the masses.
 The success of Heer Raanjha was followed by Lal Patthar and Maryada in 1971.
-While, Lal Patthar in which he got paired with Hema Malini was an average fare, Maryada opposite Mala Sinha and co-starring Rajesh Khanna proved to be a superhit.
+While, Lal Patthar in which he got paired with Hema Malini was an average fare, Maryada opposite Mala Sinha and co-starring Rajesh Khanna proved to be a hit.
 In 1972, Kumar appeared in Kamal Amrohi's magnum opus Pakeezah which also had Meena Kumari (in her final film appearance) and Ashok Kumar in the lead.
 Despite receiving polarizing reviews and being a slow starter, it went on to become a massive blockbuster at the box office and gained cult status in later years.
 Its soundtrack composed by Naushad dominated the musical charts and was the eighth best-selling Hindi film album of the 1970s.

 Kumar then appeared in films, Dil Ka Raja (1972), Hindustan Ki Kasam (1973) and 36 Ghante (1974), all three of which flopped at the box office.
 This changed with Brij Sadanah's's action comedy film Ek Se Badhkar Ek (1976), alongside Ashok Kumar, Navin Nischol and Sharmila Tagore.
 The film performed very well at the box office and was also remade in Telugu as Mugguru Muggure.
 In 1978, Kumar reunited with Jeetendra and Mala Sinha for Ram Maheshwari's action drama film Karmayogi in which he played a double role.
-It opened to positive response from critics and emerged a superhit.
+It opened to a positive response from critics and emerged a hit.